Bugum Chugu: Observance

-When the people are celebrating Bugum Chugu, they dance ziem even to this very day.
-Ziem is a dance for the tindaamba.
+When the people are celebrating Buɣim Chugu, they dance ziem even to this very day.
+Ziem is a dance for the" tindaamba".
 It is older than any other dance in Dagbon.
 It is played with gungong, which is older than any instrument in Dagbon.
 The people also play ziem when they are going to war.
 It is played when there is a communal labor.
 They again play ziem when a tindana 'land priest' dies.
 The early kings quickly adopted the playing of ziem during the installation and death of Yaan Naa and chiefs to make them acceptable to the aboriginal Dagbamba.
-In the olden days not all villages had the gungong, because of that villages which were closer to each other used to meet in one village where they celebrate the Bugum Chugu and danced Ziem.
-Even now, it is still happening.
+In the olden days not all villages had the gungong, because of that villages which were closer to each other used to meet in one village where they celebrate the Buɣim Chuɣu and danced Ziem.
+Even now, is still happening.

-Bugum Chugu is a typical traditional festival celebrated with traditional and local tools such as torches and the celebrants dress like warriors and they often carry cudgels and cutlasses along.
+Buɣim Chuɣu is a typical traditional festival celebrated with traditional and local tools such as torches and the celebrants dress like warriors and they often carry cudgels and cutlasses along.
 They play and dance ziem as they celebrate the festival.
 On the night of the festival, people gather in mosques for prayers.
-Walgu is then shared among participants and children who drink it for blessings for the new year.
+Waligu is then shared among participants and children who drink it for blessings for the new year.
 On the morning after the celebration, prayers are again said at various chief palaces and prophecies are said about the upcoming year.
 Prophecies include possibility of bumper harvest, drought, fires, births, diseases and deaths.

 Islam became a state religion in Dagbon by Naa Zanjina.
-However, there is evidence of Islam in Dagbon prior to Naa Zangina.
+However, there is evidence of Islam in Dagbon prior to Naa Zanjina.
 For example, the Larabanga mosque is about six hundred years old.
-Bugum Chugu was celebrated before the arrival of the Islam.
+Buɣum Chugu was celebrated before the arrival of the Islam.
 Now, the festival is celebrated by both Muslims, Christians and Traditionalists alike.